AkashRanjan23/Seoul-Bike-Sharing-Demand-Prediction/README.md

 - Provide a stable supply of rental bikes, minimizing waiting times for users.
 - Contribute to better urban mobility planning and management.

-This project not only addresses a critical operational need for bike sharing systems but also offers valuable insights into urban mobility patterns, benefiting both the service providers and the city’s residents.---
+This project not only addresses a critical operational need for bike sharing systems but also offers valuable insights into urban mobility patterns, benefiting both the service providers and the city’s residents.

+# **Problem Statement**
+**Currently, rental bikes are being introduced in many urban cities to enhance mobility comfort and convenience.
+Ensuring that rental bikes are available and accessible to the public at the right time is crucial, as it reduces waiting times and improves user satisfaction.
+Consequently, maintaining a stable supply of rental bikes throughout the day becomes a significant concern for city planners and bike-sharing operators.
+The key challenge lies in accurately predicting the number of bikes needed each hour, taking into account various factors such as historical usage patterns and weather conditions.
+This prediction is essential for optimizing bike distribution and ensuring a seamless and efficient bike-sharing experience for users.**

+The libraries used in the code are:

+1. pandas: For data manipulation and analysis.
+2. numpy: For numerical computing.
+3. matplotlib.pyplot: For creating plots and visualizations.
+4. seaborn: For statistical data visualization.
+5. calendar: For working with dates and calendars.
+6. LabelEncoder: From sklearn.preprocessing, for converting categorical data to numerical data.
+7. SelectKBest and f_regression: From sklearn.feature_selection, for feature selection.
+8. variance_inflation_factor: From statsmodels.stats.outliers_influence, for feature selection.
+9. StandardScaler: From sklearn.preprocessing, for feature scaling.
+10. PCA: From sklearn.decomposition, for dimensionality reduction.
+11. train_test_split: From sklearn.model_selection, for splitting the data into training and testing sets.
+12. GridSearchCV and RandomizedSearchCV: From sklearn.model_selection, for hyperparameter tuning.
+13. LinearRegression, RandomForestRegressor, and SVR: From sklearn.linear_model and sklearn.ensemble, for regression modeling.
+14. mean_absolute_error, mean_squared_error, r2_score: From sklearn.metrics, for evaluation metrics.
+15. cross_val_score: From sklearn.model_selection, for cross-validation.

+These libraries are commonly used in data preprocessing, feature selection, modeling, and evaluation in machine learning projects.